-The Coalition is comprised of more than 40 members representing consumers, physicians, local government, business, health care payors, social services, education, civic organizations, public health, nurses, local medical societies, mental health, hospitals, local health planning agencies and midwifery in the five-county area.
-A 17-member governing board directs Coalition efforts.
+Locally, the Northeast Florida Healthy Start Coalition is comprised of members representing consumers, physicians, local government, business, health care payors, social services, education, civic organizations, public health, nurses, local medical societies, mental health, hospitals, local health planning agencies and midwifery in the five-county area.
+The 19-member governing board directs Coalition efforts.
 Standing committees conduct the organization’s activities.

-The Healthy Start Coalition leads a cooperative community effort to reduce infant death and
+The Healthy Start Coalition leads the community effort to reduce infant death and